shenef/Boktai-Speedrunning/src/zoktai/any.md

 Proceed through the ↖️ exit.
 If you have ![][icon_blue_card] The Tower **(塔)** in your inventory, use ![][icon_mouse] Mouse to go through the ↗️ mousehole and pick up a ![][icon_bearnut] Bearnut.
-Once outside, take the stairs.
+Once outside, take the stairs and proceed ↗️ indoors.

 Put all stat points into STRG.
 Replace ![][icon_earth] Earth with ![][icon_sol] Sol and use it to kill the first Leys once you get indoors.
-Avoid the Stone Golems and proceed through the ↘️ exit, then activate the lever and switch to Sabata.
+Avoid the Stone Golems and proceed through the ↘️ exit, then activate the lever with spear and switch to Sabata.

 Use a ![][icon_speed_nut] Speed Nut as soon as you gain control.
 Take the elevator, then proceed upstairs at the bottom of the room.